-By using technology to deliver the perfect mix of virtual, in-person, and true hybrid for the hundreds of events you run every year, you’ll not only be more sustainable and attract more people to your events.
-You’ll also enrich your CRM data that you can use to boost your attendance rates next time.
+By using technology to deliver the perfect mix of in-person, true hybrid, and in-person for the thousands of events you run every year, you’ll not only be more eco-friendly and attract more participants to your events.
+You’ll also boost engagement and enrich CRM records with invaluable first-party data that help drive next best actions.

-Get 25 ideas on how our 12,000+ enterprise event builders are using technology to create more sustainable events and start reducing your event carbon footprint by promoting sustainable participant behavior today.
+Get 24 ideas from our 12,000+ enterprise event builders who are using technology to deliver greener events and start reducing your event carbon footprint by promoting environmentally friendly participant behavior today.